 When I was introduced to Eleanor Parker as Baroness Elsa Schraeder in The Sound of Music (Robert Wise, 1965), I didn’t immediately become a fan of her.
-Her character annoyed me, and, perhaps, I was too focused on Julie Andrews to take the time to focus on her performance.
+Her character annoyed me, and, perhaps, I was too focused on Julie Andrews to take the time to appreciate her performance.
 And this, even tho I have seen the film multiple times.

-Prison movies need to have strong supporting characters and actors to play them to precisely challenging this idea that everybody is a number in such an institution.If we begin with the previously mentioned Hope Emerson, just like Eleanor Parker, it’s interesting to observe the evolution of her character and her acting.
-As I’ve said previously, she initially appears to be a good sport (not very smiling tho) but her true colours are quickly shown.
-She expresses a self-assurance that is, somehow, unwholesome and scary, which fits the character perfectly.
-Before Marie even meets her, Matron Harper is seen as someone lazy as she is lying in bed eating caramels.
-She pretends to be brave, but, as soon as the prisoners start a riot, she runs away to ring the alarm.
+Prison movies need to have strong supporting characters and actors to play them to precisely challenging this idea that everybody is a number in such an institution.If we begin with the previously-mentioned Hope Emerson, it’s pertinent to observe her character’s and acting’s evolution.
+As I’ve said previously, she initially appears to be a good sport (not very smiling tho), but she quickly shows her true colours.
+She expresses a self-assurance that is unwholesome and scary.
+It fits the character perfectly.
+Before Marie even meets her, Matron Harper is perceived as lazy, lying in bed eating caramels.
+She pretends to be brave, but as soon as the prisoners start a riot, she runs away to ring the alarm.
 She can only face them and make them suffer when they are vulnerable.
 She treats the inmates like animals.
 For her strong performance as the terrible Matron Harper, Hope Emerson received an Oscar nomination for Best Supporting Actress.

-I couldn’t find a clip from the soundtrack on YouTube but you can hear it in this trailer:
+I couldn’t find a clip from the soundtrack on YouTube, but you can hear it in this trailer:

 Many thanks to Maddy for hosting this blogathon and honouring this highly underrated actress that Eleanor Parker was.
-I’m a bit in advance with my entry, but please visit Maddy’s blog in the next days to read the other participants’ entries!
+I’m a bit in advance with my entry, but please visit Maddy’s blog in the next few days to read the other participants’ entries!

-(1) “Caged: Trivia,” IMDb, accessed Oct 9, 2020. https://www.imdb.com/title/tt0042296/trivia?ref_=tt_trv_trv.
+1 “Caged: Trivia,” IMDb, accessed Oct 9, 2020. https://www.imdb.com/title/tt0042296/trivia?ref_=tt_trv_trv.